Harvey Norman : Renounceable Pro Rata HVN Entitlement Offer | MarketScreener

 Entitlement Offer Overview

-The Entitlement Offer consists of an offer to Eligible Shareholders to subscribe for one New Share for every 17 existing ordinary shares held in the Company (Entitlement) at 7.00pm (Sydney time) on Tuesday 10 September 2019 (Record Date) at the Offer Price of $2.50 per New Share.
-Entitlements may be traded (in whole or part) on the ASX between Monday 9 September 2019 and Friday 4 October 2019 (inclusive).
-The Offer will not be underwritten.
+The Entitlement Offer consists of an offer to eligible shareholders (as described below, Eligible Shareholders) to subscribe for one New Share for every 17 existing fully paid ordinary shares held in the Company (Entitlement) at 7.00pm (Sydney time) on Tuesday 10 September 2019 (Record Date) at the Offer Price of $2.50 per New Share.
+The Entitlement Offer will not be underwritten.

+The Entitlement Offer is being made in accordance with section 708AA of the Corporations Act 2001 (Cth) (Corporations Act) as modified by the Australian Securities and Investments Commission (ASIC) Corporations (Non-TraditionalRights Issues) Instrument 2016/84, meaning that no prospectus needs to be prepared.

+An Entitlement under the Entitlement Offer is renounceable and therefore if you do not wish to take up your Entitlement, all or part of your Entitlement may be sold on the ASX between Monday 9 September 2019 and Friday 4 October 2019 (inclusive) or you may transfer all or part of your Entitlement directly to another person.
+Any Entitlements that are unexercised on the closing date will lapse.

 New Shares issued under the Entitlement Offer will rank equally with existing fully paid ordinary shares in the Company from issue.
 New Shares will be issued after the Company's 2019 final dividend record date so the New Shares will not be eligible to participate in the Company's 2019 final dividend payment.